* This is the Consumer Version. *

 Several conditions are common even among healthy people while in transit.
-For motion sickness, see Motion Sickness.
+For motion sickness, see page Motion Sickness.

 Blood clots can occur when people sit for long periods during air, rail, bus, or car travel.
-Blood clots (deep vein thrombosis—see Deep Vein Thrombosis (DVT)) are more common among people who
+Blood clots (deep vein thrombosis—see page Deep Vein Thrombosis (DVT)) are more common among people who

-Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli—see Pulmonary Embolism).
+Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli—see page Pulmonary Embolism).
 Some blood clots in the legs do not cause symptoms, whereas others cause cramping, swelling, and color changes of the calves and feet.
 Pulmonary emboli are much more serious than blood clots in the legs.
 People may first develop a sensation of not feeling well, followed by shortness of breath, chest pain, or fainting.
 Pulmonary emboli are sometimes fatal.

 The risk of developing blood clots can be reduced by changing positions frequently, straightening and moving the legs frequently while seated, drinking enough fluids, and getting up to walk and stretch every 1 to 2 hours.
 Prolonged leg crossing may decrease leg circulation and should be avoided.
 Avoiding caffeine and alcohol and wearing elastic support stockings also reduce risk.